Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 Mention:

-- Avoid public buckets unless for specific use cases (e.g., static websites), and then control tightly with policies.[web:22]
+- Avoid public buckets unless for specific use cases (e.g., static websites), and then control tightly with policies.
-- Prefer IAM + bucket policy over ACLs for modern setups.[web:22]
+- Prefer IAM + bucket policy over ACLs for modern setups.

 ---

 ### 3.2 How do you create a **public** static website bucket safely?

 - Turn off “block all public access” only for that bucket.
-- Use a restrictive policy that only allows public `GetObject` and nothing else.[web:22]
+- Use a restrictive policy that only allows public `GetObject` and nothing else.

 Example: